 1. Your Retailer Insights

-The first thing we do when we are preparing for a meeting with a buyer?
+What is the first thing we do when preparing for a meeting with a buyer?
 Visit a store.
 Go to the buyer’s plan-o-gram.
-Know it inside and out: SKU count by brand, products, flavors, price points, packaging, features, benefits.
+Know it inside and out: SKU count by brand, products, flavors, price points, packaging, features, and benefits.
 Everything.
-Then do the same for as many of the food buyer’s competitive supermarket POGs as you can.
+Then, do the same for as many food buyers’ competitive supermarket POGs as possible.
 Got a meeting with Kroger?
 Hit your POG at Whole Foods, Walmart, and HyVee.